albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 at the start or end if the string has leading or trailing whitespace.
 Consequently, splitting an empty string or a string consisting of just whitespace without providing a separator returns [].

+.. sq:function:: string.hash()

+Returns integer hash value of a string.
+It is always non-negative (so it doesn't always match Quirrel string internal hash value).

 ^^^^^
 Table